siraphob191/20250715-Main-Backtrader-Engine/docs/UsingJupyter.md

 ## 3. Install dependencies

 Install the packages required by the project and the notebook interface.
-Optionally install the project itself in editable mode so modules can be imported from `src`.
+The project should be installed in editable mode so the `src` package can be imported without manually editing `sys.path`.

 ```bash
 pip install -r requirements.txt